IPS-Eye-White

 Hebrews 13:8

-In our world today, a small minority rejects belief in the supernatural as a product of a more primitive and superstitious time.
-They consider that our belief system should be dictated only by what we can prove scientifically.
-Some go as far as to say that God does not have the ability to affect the natural world and the miracles spoken of in the Scriptures either had perfectly natural scientific explanations, or were myths told with the intent of providing some moral lesson.
+In our world many consider belief in the supernatural as belonging to a more primitive and superstitious time - our beliefs should only be dictated by what we can prove scientifically.
+The miracles spoken of in the Scriptures either had perfectly natural scientific explanations or were myths told with the intent of providing a moral lesson.

 Is anyone among you sick?
 Then he must call for the elders of the church and they are to pray over him, anointing him with oil in the name of the Lord; and the prayer offered in faith will restore the one who is sick, and the Lord will raise him up, and if he has committed sins, they will be forgiven him.
 (James 5:14-15 NASB)

-Although it was the elders that were specifically instructed to pray for the sick and anoint them with oil, this passage cannot be taken in an absolute sense for the simple reason that if sick people always recover when prayed for by the elders, then no believer would ever die.
-Any healing does is only a temporary solution.
-Even Lazarus, raised from the dead by Jesus, had to eventually die again.
+Note: Although the elders were specifically instructed to pray for the sick and anoint them with oil, James 5:14-15 cannot be taken in an absolute sense for the simple reason that if sick people unfailingly recover when prayed for by the elders, then no believer would ever die.
+Even Lazarus whom Jesus raised from the dead eventually died again.

-Among those who believe that God can and does heal today, many Charismatics and Evangelicals believe that Christ's reconciling work guarantees believers physical healing, just as much as it guarantees them spiritual healing and eternal life.
+3.)
+Healing Is Part and Parcel Of The Atonement.
+Many Charismatics and Evangelicals believe that Christ's reconciling work on the cross guarantees believers physical healing just as much as it guarantees them spiritual healing and eternal life.
 Thus all Christians ought to be completely free of all sickness and disease.
-(Good health is one half of the so-called "health and wealth" gospel.
-It is also claimed that Christians should be materially well off.
-See The Prosperity Gospel and Word-faith Movement)

-For example, Kenneth Hagin, 'father' of the Prosperity and Health doctrine, once said (The three texts he quoted have been examined a little further down under 'Proof-Texts)
+Kenneth Hagin 'father' of the Prosperity and Health doctrine, once said

 The best method by which you can be healed is to know for yourself from our text Scriptures (Isaiah 53:4,5, Matthew 8:17, and First Peter 2:24) that healing is in God's redemptive plan; it belongs to you; and by His stripes we are healed.
 We refuse to allow disease or sickness in our bodies, because we ARE healed...
 All believers should thoroughly understand that their healing was consummated in Christ.
 When they come to know that in their spirits - just as they know it in their heads - that will be the end of sickness and disease in their bodies."
 [01]